File:

 types of food materials that are manufactured by plants are carbohydrates,

-that is manufactured by the plant in photosynthesis is most often present in
+manufactured by the plant in photosynthesis is most often present in plant

-metabolism, known as Glucose, has the formula C6H12O6.
-It is at times stored in large amounts
+known as Glucose, has the formula C6H12O6.
+It is at times stored in large

 of photosynthesis, has the same formula, but it possesses slightly different